SauloCav/distributed-systems/README.md

 # distributed-systems

-Activities aimed at learning Distributed Systems
+Activities aimed at learning about Distributed Systems